Arthritis Specialist

 At Comprehensive Hand Surgery Center, Dr. Galpern begins by taking a complete medical history.
 During your physical exam, he checks your joints for redness, swelling, and warmth.
 He may ask you to perform certain movements so he can assess your range of motion.

-To complete your diagnosis, Dr. Galpern may recommend lab tests of your blood or urine, or diagnostic imaging tests, including:
+To complete your diagnosis, Dr. Galpern may recommend lab tests of your blood or urine or diagnostic imaging tests, including:

 • X-rays